Section context

 date.

-VAT s 39 ties interest (for late payment) to a
+VAT section 39 ties interest (for late payment) to a

 more mechanical marker: if payment occurs on or after the first day of